 LO Forklift Meaning: The Complete Guide to Order Picker Licences (2025)

-Understanding LO forklifts and their licensing requirements is crucial for warehouse operators and logistics professionals across Australia.
+Understanding LO forklifts and their licensing requirements is crucial for warehouse operators and logistics professionals across Australia, particularly in South Australia where specific regulations apply to forklift training and certification.
 This definitive 2025 guide explains everything about order picker forklifts – from licence classifications and training requirements to operational best practices and safety considerations.
+It also clarifies exactly what equipment you can operate with an LF licence versus the specialized LO certification, with specific details relevant to Adelaide and South Australian operators.

 What Does LO Forklift Mean?